Simple Trick To Find “Easy To Rank” Keywords in Youtube

 But the ‘searches per month’ metric is just one metric you need to know before you determine whether or not it’s worth doing a video about it.
 The other metric is its Youtube competition.

 Meaning, how many other videos are already out there trying to rank for that keyword phrase?
-There’s really no easy way to do this on a large amount of keywords at one time.
+There’s really no easy way to do this on a large number of keywords at one time.
 Well, there is but… more on that in a second.

 Really the only way to find out if there are any other videos with that keyword phrase anywhere in the title or description is to do this: